 If I hear about a pandemic coming to the U.S.A., it’s my choice whether I lead an effort to save lives, or if I go sell off my Apple stock.
 Why?
 Because I’m a Senator.

 Best Interest: Interesting.
 Now, I know that this is a massive strawman.
 I’m asking the questions, and (secretly) writing your answers for you.
 But it sure does seem like you actually think that way, doesn’t it?

 Burr: Yeah it does.
-It really does seem like I care more about my profits and the profits on my large donors than I do about the lives of the
+It really does seem like I care more about my profits and the profits for my large donors than I do about the lives of the

 unwashed masses.
 Wait…edit out that last part.